helium/HIP/0039-hnt-redenomination.md

    rewards in excess of 1 HNT per day (historically much higher), but with the HIP-20 halving and a 10 fold-plus increase in gateway deployments in 2021 those earnings have been reduced to partial fractions of an HNT.
-Even though the market price of HNT has increased approximately 20X since August 2020 and the median $ earnings per hotspot has remained generally consistent, there has been growing discontent with the HNT earning rate.
+Even though the market price of HNT has increased approximately 20X since August 2020 and the median $ earnings per Hotspot has remained generally consistent, there has been growing discontent with the HNT earning rate.
 In behavioral economics, the preference for obtaining full units (or completing full tasks) is called unit bias.
 In general, people prefer earning rewards denominated in full units rather than partial units.
 As we have seen in Helium,